 Basal cell nevus (Gorlin’s) syndrome is an autosomal dominant disorder that arises due to mutations of the human patched gene.
 It is characterized by developmental anomalies and multiple BCC’s developing at a young age (between age 2 to 35).
 There are other characteristic clinical features associated with this syndrome [1,2,4].

 Other genes have been implicated in the pathogenesis of cSCC and BCC.
-These include the p53 tumor suppressor gene, polymorphisms in the glutathione-S-peroxidase enzymes and melanocortin-1 receptor.
+These include the p53 tumor suppressor gene, and polymorphisms in the glutathione-S-peroxidase enzymes.
 The role of these genes is the subject of much current research [1,2,4].

 The basic principles of UV protection are :